Leey10/CarND-Capstone/README_QYteam.md

 ## Testing for Site

+We have done the testing mostly in the Udacity simulator, and validated the classified function with modified CarND-Object-Detection-Lab code.
+1. We extracted 2562 images from the rosbag file, steps as follows:
+ - *Step 1:* Open a terminal window: source devel/setup.sh
+      roscore
+ - *Step 2:* Open another terminal window: source devel/setup.sh
+      rosbag play -l traffic_light_bag_files/traffic_light_training.bag
+ - *Step 3:* Open a third terminal window: source devel/setup.sh rostopic list //to identify the current topics rosrun image_view image_saver image:=/image_color  //where image_color is the topic we want to listen to.
+2. We created a video by using the video.py code carried from Behavior_Cloning class.

-We have done the testing in the Udacity simulator.
-And we have extracted some images from the rosbag file, but don't know how to drive in the simulator site track.
+3. We modifed CarND-Object-Detection-Lab code, and used the frozen_inference_graph.pb forked from https://github.com/SiliconCar/CarND-Capstone.git to test on the video and also the single images.
+But we don't find out how to drive the car in the simulator site track.

 ## What to do next

-1. Write the obstacle_detection node to see how it works.
+1. Write the obstacle_detection node.
-2.
+2. Sensor fusion the information from other sensors to detect the distance.